-After the first production demo from January 9, 1979 , the track was replaced with “The Happiest Days Of Our Lives” which at the time was running over a minute shorter at 1:44.
-Since “Teacher, Teacher” running time was 2:50, this one change saved over a minute on a side which would eventually run too long for the constraints of the 12″ LP format.
-Even now side 1 clocks in at over 20 minutes.
+After the first production demo from January 9, 1979 , the track was replaced with “The Happiest Days Of Our Lives” which at the time was running over a minute shorter at 1 minute 44 seconds.
+Because the running time of “Teacher, Teacher” was 2 minutes 50 seconds, this one change saved over a minute on a side which would eventually run too long for the constraints of the 12″ LP format.
+Even now, Side 1 clocks in at over 20 minutes.

 Roger Waters said that they made the choice because both tracks tell basically the same story.
-To cut time, this track would have been a logical choice to delete.
+To cut time, this track would have been the more logical choice to delete.

-On Waters’ original Wall demo, it’s sequenced after “Another Brick In The Wall: Education” (which would later become “Another Brick In The Wall Part 2”) and before an early, slower, bluesy version of “Young Lust”.
+On Waters’ original Wall demo, it is sequenced after “Another Brick In The Wall: Education” (which would later become “Another Brick In The Wall Part 2”) and before an early, slower, bluesy version of “Young Lust”.

-A version was also recorded by the band that appears on the album’s first production demo from January 9, 1979 on side one.
+A version that was recorded by the band appears on the album’s first production demo from January 9, 1979 on side one.
 There it was moved up in the track list between “Goodbye Blue Sky” and “Another Brick In The Wall: Education”.
 By the second production demo, it had been replaced by “Happiest Days Of Our Lives”.
 In 2011, the band demo was finally released as part of the bonus material in The Wall Immersion edition box set and Deluxe editions.
-Even though it’s one of the earlier tracks recorded, the song is fairly-well developed.
+Even though it is one of the earlier tracks recorded, the song is fairly-well developed.